 So, what exactly is Genetic Engineering?
 Genetic engineering involves the manipulation of genetic material (DNA) to achieve the desired goal in a pre-determined way.

-Here are ten tools that is commonly used in genetic engineering:
+Here are ten tools that are commonly used in genetic engineering:

-PCR is known as polymerase chain reaction.
+PCR is known as the polymerase chain reaction.
 It is efficient because it multiplies the DNA exponentially for each of the 25 to 75 cycles.
-A cycle takes only a minute or so and each new segment of DNA that is made can serve as a template for new ones.
+A cycle takes only a minute, and each new segment of DNA that is made can serve as a template for new ones.